How to make chicken fajita tacos? Recreate your favorite restaurant dish at home. They are ready in no time, they are healthy and delicious!

-- Top with a small amount of each of the serving ingredients: shredded lettuce, guacamole/avocado salsa/ avocado slices/tomatoes cubes, sour cream and cheese.
+- Top with a small amount of each of the serving ingredients: shredded lettuce, guacamole/avocado salsa/ avocado slices/tomato cubes, sour cream, and cheese.
 Squeeze some lime juice on the filling and add some freshly chopped cilantro on top.

 - Roll and serve immediately.

 The cooked chicken and vegetables keep well in the fridge in an airtight container for 2-3 days.
 You can also freeze the mixture for up to 2 months or so.
 Defrost in the fridge and heat thoroughly before serving.